plugga-tech/uppfinnaren-1-0-gytu24nn/README.md

 Apladals Boden is a website showcasing Tuva Gyllensten's artwork.
 Users can browse through various pieces, learn about the business, and find information on how to contact us.

+## Github Repo:
+- The repo has main and main-2.0 this is because the main-2.0 is more updated and has complete design

 ## About the Project

 Apladals Boden is a user-friendly website where you can:
 - Explore Tuva Gyllensten's artwork.
 - Read about the business.
 - Find contact information and details on how to visit us.

 The website is easy to navigate with the following menu options:
 - **Home**: The homepage with information about us.